In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s terms are ego dystonic and ego sytonic.

 In obsessive compulsive disorder (OCD), the obsessions are often ego dystonic.
 They are experienced as distressing and unwanted.
 A paper in The Psychiatric Quarterly described a very small study that found ego dystonic grandiose beliefs (i.e. wishing not to have the special identity/abilities that one delusionally believes they have) may be a warning sign for risk of dangerous behaviour directed at the self or possibly towards others.

-In anorexia nervosa, disordered can be seen as compatible with ego syntonic beliefs around the need for control, which can translate into strong resistance to treatment.
+Disordered eating in anorexia nervosa can be seen as compatible with ego syntonic beliefs around the need for control, which can translate into strong resistance to treatment.
 Bulimia nervosa and binge eating disorder are more likely to revolve around ego dystonic beliefs.

-I also discovered a page on Conservapedia (yes, such a thing exists) devoted to ego-dystonic homosexuality.
+I also discovered a page on Conservapedia (yes, such a thing exists) devoted to ego dystonic homosexuality.
 Regarding the American Psychiatric Association’s decision to do away with homosexuality as a mental disorder, it says “The APA made their 1973 decision, only after active, practicing homosexuals gained a majority in the APA through totalitarian zapping the shrinks method and took over the editorship of the DSM.”
 Um, okay then.
-Presumably this idea of ego-dystonic sexuality is what proponents of so-called conversion therapy latch onto.
+Presumably, so-called conversion therapy is wrapped up in this too.

 Do you have elements of your illness that you would consider ego dystonic or ego syntonic?